You are at the top of the page

 Committed to access for all

-We welcome all visitors to Kensington Palace and aim to make everyone's day out successful and enjoyable.
+We welcome all visitors to Kensington Palace and aim to make your day out successful and enjoyable.
+We are committed to improving access and facilities for disabled visitors.

 Train and tube